-Prior to releasing items into an exam form, the editing and review process employed is critical.
+The editing and review process used prior to releasing items into an exam form is critical.
 This editing process should include the psychometric evaluation of the cognitive level of the items and the reading level of the items, as well as such editorial issues as grammar, sensitivity and style.
 Psychometric editing is best performed by test development professionals, not state SMEs or item writers.
 Individuals trained in the complexity of psychometric editing evaluate items in a different, critical light than SMEs or item writers.
-It is critical, however, to have all final items reviewed and approved by state and national SMEs in the given field for accuracy and relevancy.
+However, all final items must be reviewed and approved by state and national SMEs in each field for accuracy and relevancy.

 Each examination should consist of pre-test questions that are being evaluated for performance and questions that previously have been evaluated (pre-tested) and determined to be statistically effective.
-Each candidate’s score should be based only on the previously pre-tested and approved questions.
-Any time used to respond to pre-test items should not be counted against the test-takers, and responses to pre-test items should not be calculated in the test-taker’s score.
+Each candidate’s score should be based only on pre-tested and approved questions.
+Any time used to respond to pre-test items should not be counted against test-takers, and responses to pre-test items should not be calculated in test-taker’s score.
 Pre-test items should not be used as scored items until they have been statistically proven to be effective.
-The test questions for any new examination should be chosen from the pool of test questions to properly represent the subject-matter outline of the examination.
+Test questions for any new examination should be chosen from the pool of test questions to properly represent the subject-matter outline of the examination.

-Reports regarding exam pass rates, candidate demographics when collected, and number of exams administered should be made available to the public.
+Reports regarding exam pass rates, candidate demographics when collected, and the number of exams administered should be made available to the public.
 Reports should include first-time pass success by subject area.
-Whenever possible, this information should be tracked by, and be made available to, each education provider so they may evaluate their programs and instructors and be provided with data needed for course development.
-The states may ask for, but generally cannot require, information on candidate population, gender, ethnicity, education level and income level.
+Whenever possible, this information should be tracked by, and be made available to, each education provider so they may evaluate their programs and instructors and receive the data needed for course development.
+States may ask for, but generally cannot require, information on candidate population, gender, ethnicity, education level and income level.
 When candidate demographics are collected, reports should include the percentage and number of examinees who passed the examination by race, ethnicity, gender, education level and native language.
-This information is necessary for the selection of future test questions, and it will aid in making testing transparent and assessing whether differences in test scores are correlated with relevant demographic factors.
+This information is necessary for the selection of future test questions, and it will aid in improving testing transparency and the assessment of whether differences in test scores are correlated with demographic factors.

-A state advisory committee consisting of state insurance regulators and the industry, including, where possible, recently licensed producers, should annually or, if changes are not needed every year, at least biannually work with the testing vendor to review the questions on each examination form or bank of items for substantive and psychometric requirements.
-Adjustments should be made to the examination to eliminate any questions that might be inaccurate or unclear, that might test subject matter that is beyond what a new producer should know, or that exhibit unsatisfactory psychometric properties.
+A state advisory committee consisting of state insurance regulators and the industry, including, where possible, recently licensed producers, should annually or at least biannually work with the testing vendor to review the questions on each examination form or bank of items for substantive and psychometric requirements.
+During the examination review process, an advisory committee should eliminate from the exam questions that may be inaccurate or unclear, that may test subject matter beyond what a new producer should know, or that exhibit unsatisfactory psychometric properties.

-Licensing examinations should be reviewed at least annually.
-However, if during any rolling 12-month period, a licensing examination exhibits uncharacteristically high or low pass rates, such as less than 60% or
+6. Licensing examinations should be reviewed at least annually.
+However, if during any rolling 12-month period, a licensing examination exhibits uncharacteristically high (above 80%) or low (below 60%) pass rates,

-more than 80%; unexplained fluctuations in testing volume; or other significant deviations, that examination should be reviewed immediately.
+unexplained fluctuations in testing volume; or other significant deviations, that examination should be reviewed immediately.

-A state testing program should include statistical analysis of test items in the field and gather feedback on the candidate performance on the individual items.
-The most obvious and critical use of this information is to ensure that exams are equivalent and to evaluate the accuracy with which items differentiate between candidates who are minimally qualified and candidates who are not.
+A state testing program should include statistical analysis of test items in the field and gather feedback on candidate performance on individual items.
+The most obvious and critical use of this information is to ensure that exams are equivalent and to evaluate the accuracy with which items differentiate candidates who are minimally qualified from candidates who are not.
 The psychometric review can result in the continued use of items, the modification of items, or the deletion of items from the bank.